cchitsiang/awesome-stars/topics.md

 ## self-hosted

+- [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data orchestration for developers.
+Create high fidelity synthetic data and sync it across your environments.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 A copilot to get answers to your questions, whether they be from your own notes or from the internet.
-Use powerful, online (e.g gpt4) or private, local (e.g mistral) LLMs.
-Self-h
+Use powerful, online (e.g gpt4) or private, local (e.g llama3) LLMs.
+Self-ho
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [amalshaji/portr](https://github.com/amalshaji/portr) - Open source ngrok alternative designed for teams
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.